railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

    "Quality Problems","Quality","Purchase Management"

-Each time you run this utility (that is, for each line in the table above), Open ERP generates a menu structure like the following figure (here for the Business Opportunities menu).
+Each time you run this utility (that is, for each line in the table above), Open ERP generates a menu structure like :ref:`fig-busopp`.

+.. _fig-busopp:

 .. figure::  images/business_ops.png
    :align: center

-   *Business Opportunities menu automatically generated.*
+   *Business Opportunities menu automatically generated*

 .. note:: Case sections